Debug a failed run

 If status is blocked

-blocked is not a crash - it’s the system telling you a decision is needed.
-Read:
+blocked is not a crash.
+It’s the system telling you a decision is needed.
+Start by reading:

-Then act on the findings.
+Then act on what you find.
 The right answer is rarely “rerun and hope.”
-Usually it’s:
+Usually it’s one of these:

-• Add a skill encoding the rule you didn’t realize the agent didn’t know.
+Teach a rule Add a skill that encodes the rule you didn’t realize the agent didn’t know.

-• Drop the scope - split into two smaller tasks.
+Drop the scope Split the work into two smaller tasks.

 Re-run after fixing

 Each vibe run is a fresh run with a fresh runId.
-Past runs are preserved at .vibestrate/runs/, so you can compare what the planner produced this time vs last time:
+Past runs stay on disk at .vibestrate/runs/, so you can compare what the planner produced this time against last time:

 diff .vibestrate/runs/<oldRunId>/plan.md .vibestrate/runs/<newRunId>/plan.md